For a broader overview please visit the navigation page .

 To run vmanomaly

 , you need to have VictoriaMetrics Enterprise license.
-You can get a trial license key here.
+You can get a trial license key here

-Due to the upcoming DockerHub pull limits, an additional image registry, Quay.io, has been introduced for VictoriaMetrics images, including vmanomaly
+, an additional image registry, Quay.io, has been introduced for VictoriaMetrics images, including vmanomaly

 .
 If you encounter pull rate limits, switch from: